suites-dev/docs.suites.dev/docs/overview/what-is-suites.md

 Suites is a meta-framework that integrates various testing libraries and tools, such as Jest, Sinon, and Vitest, with dependency injection frameworks like NestJS and InversifyJS.
-By combining these technologies, Suites provides a comprehensive testing solution that simplifies the process of writing, running, and managing tests for backend systems.
+By combining these technologies, Suites provides a comprehensive testing solution that simplifies the process of writing, running, and managing tests.

 ## What is a Meta-Framework?